-The Council holds long term investments on the Mercury Housing Company Limited, which is a local authority as follows:
+The Council holds long term investments in the Mercury Housing Company Limited, which is a local authority as follows:

 Shareholding

-% £,000
+% £'000

 Mercury Housing Company Ltd 100.00 -

-This company was established on 9 January 2015, with a ownership by shares.
+This company was established on 9 January 2015, with ownership by shares.
 The company is currently dormant, having had no trading activities since its creation.
-As a result the council has not prepared Consolidated Accounts to include The Mercury House Company limited.
+As a result the Council has not prepared Consolidated Accounts to include The Mercury House Company limited.

-32. Capital Expenditure and Capital Financing
+34. Capital Expenditure and Capital Financing